-Set this to a datetime, date to have the ESP wait until the specified time to send the message.
+If your ESP supports scheduled transactional sending, you can set this to a datetime to have the ESP delay sending the message until the specified time.
 (You can also use a float or int, which will be treated as a POSIX timestamp as in time.time().)

-'''

-from datetime import datetime, timedelta
+''' from datetime import datetime, timedelta, timezone

-from django.utils.timezone import utc

-message.send_at = datetime.now(utc) + timedelta(hours=1) '''
+message.send_at = datetime.now(timezone.utc) + timedelta(hours=1) '''